deep-diver/ai-paper-reviewer/content/paper-reviews/2410.17249/index.md

 ![](figures/figures_6_0.png)

-> 🔼 Figure 3 illustrates the proposed method for physical normal estimation of deformed 3D Gaussians, highlighting how the approach accounts for both changes in shape and rotation during deformation.
+> 🔼 Figure 3 illustrates the method for physical normal estimation for deformed 3D Gaussians, showing how flatter Gaussians align better with scene surfaces and how normal residuals are adjusted based on Gaussian flatness.
 > <details>
 > <summary>read the caption</summary>
 > Figure 3: Normal estimation. (a) shows that flatter 3D Gaussians align better with scene surfaces, their shortest axis closely matching the surface normal.
 In contrast, less flat 3D Gaussians fit less accurately, with their shortest axis diverging from the surface normal. (b) shows that when the deformed 3D Gaussian becomes flatter (t = t1), normal residual Δn is rotated by R1 and scaled down by βt1/β, as flatter Gaussians require smaller normal residuals.
-Conversely, when the deformation results in a less flat shape (t = t2), Δn is rotated by R2 and amplified by βt2/β, requiring a larger correction to align the shortest axis with the surface normal. (c) shows how γk changes with ω (where ω = v/v for k = 1, k = 5, and k = 50.
+Conversely, when the deformation results in a less flat shape (t = t2), Δn is rotated by R2 and amplified by βt2/β, requiring a larger correction to align the shortest axis with the surface normal. (c) shows how γk changes with ω (where ω = v⊥/v) for k = 1, k = 5, and k = 50.
 Larger ω indicates less flat Gaussians, while smaller ω represents flatter Gaussians.
 As k increases, γk decreases more steeply as ω rises.
 For k = 5, we observe a balanced behavior: γk approaches 1 for low ω and 0 for high ω, providing a nuanced penalty adjustment across different Gaussian shapes.
 > </details>

 ![](figures/figures_7_0.png)

-> 🔼 Figure 4 shows a qualitative comparison of the proposed method against other state-of-the-art methods on the NeRF-DS dataset, highlighting the superior quality of specular reflections rendered by the proposed method.
+> 🔼 Figure 1 is a qualitative comparison showing SpectroMotion outperforming previous methods by rendering dynamic scenes with higher-quality specular reflections.
 > <details>
 > <summary>read the caption</summary>
-> Figure 4: Qualitative comparison on the NeRF-DS (Yan et al., 2023) dataset.
+> Figure 1: Our method, SpectroMotion, recovers and renders dynamic scenes with higher-quality reflections compared to prior work.
+It introduces physical normal estimation, deformable environment maps, and a coarse-to-fine training strategy to achieve superior results in rendering dynamic scenes with reflections.
+Here we present a rendered test image along with its corresponding normal maps and a ground-truth image.
+For Deformable 3DGS, we use the shortest axes of the deformed 3D Gaussians as the normals.
+We have highlighted the specular regions for a scene from the NeRF-DS dataset (Yan et al., 2023) to demonstrate the effectiveness of our approach.
 > </details>

 ![](figures/figures_9_0.png)

-> 🔼 Figure 1 compares SpectroMotion's rendering of a dynamic specular scene against prior work, highlighting its improved reflection quality through physical normal estimation, deformable environment maps, and a coarse-to-fine training strategy.
+> 🔼 The figure shows a comparison of the results of SpectroMotion against other methods for rendering dynamic scenes with specular reflections, highlighting the superior quality of reflections achieved by SpectroMotion.
 > <details>
 > <summary>read the caption</summary>
 > Figure 1: Our method, SpectroMotion, recovers and renders dynamic scenes with higher-quality reflections compared to prior work.
 It introduces physical normal estimation, deformable environment maps, and a coarse-to-fine training strategy to achieve superior results in rendering dynamic scenes with reflections.
 Here we present a rendered test image along with its corresponding normal maps and a ground-truth image.
 For Deformable 3DGS, we use the shortest axes of the deformed 3D Gaussians as the normals.
 We have highlighted the specular regions for a scene from the NeRF-DS dataset (Yan et al., 2023) to demonstrate the effectiveness of our approach.